 Our online pre-arrangement tool covers funeral preferences and we’ll keep your information on file and accessible to loved ones when it’s needed.

 - Choose a funeral home.

-- If desired, choose a charity to direct donations in your memory.
+- If desired, choose a charity to direct memorial donations.

 - Gather personal information:

 - Type of work done most of working life